Ale Gomes

-Alejandro "Ale" Gomes Furtado (born 14 February 2008) is a Spanish footballer who plays for Deportivo Aragón.
+Alejandro "Ale" Gomes Furtado (born 14 February 2008) is a Spanish footballer who plays for club Venezia.
 Mainly a centre-back, he can also play as a full-back.

 Early and personal life

 Gomes' parents Arlindo and María were born in Cape Verde and emigrated to Miralbueno, a neighborhood in Zaragoza, in the 1990s.
 Ale and his two older brothers Ismael and Nilton (who are also footballers) were all born in the city.

-Career
+Club career

+Zaragoza

 After starting it out at CPI Río Sena, a local school in his neighborhood, Gomes played for UD Amistad before joining Real Zaragoza's youth sides at the age of ten.
 He made his senior debut with the latter's reserves on 7 September 2025, starting in a 2–0 Segunda Federación home win over Gernika Club.

 Already established in the B-side, Gomes made his first team debut on 29 October 2025, playing the full 90 minutes in a 3–1 away win over UD Mutilvera, for the season's Copa del Rey.
 He made his professional debut four days later, starting in a 2–0 Segunda División home loss to Deportivo de La Coruña.